hsivonen/encoding_rs/README.md

 * Increase MSRV to 1.88.
 (For `as_chunks` on slice.)
 * Fix correctness of buffer boundary handling in two-byte legacy decoders.
 (Applicable to streaming decode.)
 * Make decoder methods that write to `String` panic-safe so that the `String` no longer exposes uninitalized memory when user code tries to reuse a decoder that has reached the end of the stream previously, catches the panic, and uses the `String` afterwards.
 (Applicable when compiled with panic unwinding and the caller uses the API in an unintended way.)
-* Major rewrite of the ASCII acceleration internals to fix correctness in the non-SIMD case, to reduce `unsafe`, and to remove code path divergence based on buffer alignment.
+* Major rewrite of the ASCII acceleration internals to fix correctness in the non-SIMD case, to reduce `unsafe`, to remove code path divergence based on buffer alignment, and to improve performance.
-* Use the `simdutf8` crate for UTF-8 validation when applicable.
+* Use the `simdutf8` crate for UTF-8 validation on aarch64, when compiled with Wasm SIMD enabled, and on x86/x86_64 when SSE 4.2 or, even better, AVX2 is available (works even without the `simd-accel` or `std` features).
 * On x86_64 with the `simd-accel` feature enabled, added function multiversioning to use AVX2+BMI1 when available (requires also the new `std` feature).
 * Bound check optimization.
 * Documentation tweaks.